typedb/typedb-docs/00-general/04-quickstart.md

     plays friendship-list:owner;
 ```

-The code you see above is Graql.
-Graql is the language for the Grakn knowledge graph.
-Whether it's through the [Grakn Console](../02-console/01-console.md), [Workbase](../07-workbase/00-overview.md) or one of the [Grakn Clients](../03-client-api/00-overview.md), Grakn accepts instructions and provides answers only in its own language - Graql.
+The code you see above is TypeQL.
+TypeQL is the language for the TypeDB knowledge graph.
+Whether it's through the [TypeDB Console](../02-console/01-console.md), [Workbase](../07-workbase/00-overview.md) or one of the [TypeDB Clients](../03-client-api/00-overview.md), TypeDB accepts instructions and provides answers only in its own language - TypeQL.

 ### Download and Load the Complete Schema
 First, download the [`social-network/schema.gql`](../files/social-network/schema.tql){:target="_blank"} which contains the complete schema for the social network knowledge graph.
 Now, we need to load this schema into a [database](../06-management/01-database.md).
-To do this, we use the [Grakn Console](../02-console/01-console.md).
+To do this, we use the [TypeDB Console](../02-console/01-console.md).

 <div class="note">
 [Note]
 Feel free to study the content of `social-network-schema.gql`.
-The definitions have been divided into multiple sections for better understandability, with each section containing the (commented-out) query for visualisation of the corresponding section in [Grakn Workbase](../07-workbase/00-overview.md).
+The definitions have been divided into multiple sections for better understandability, with each section containing the (commented-out) query for visualisation of the corresponding section in [TypeDB Workbase](../07-workbase/00-overview.md).
 </div>

-While in the unzipped directory of the Grakn distribution, via terminal, open the console:
+While in the unzipped directory of the TypeDB distribution, via terminal, open the console:

 ```
-./grakn console
+./typedb console
 ```
 Create a database called `social_network`:
 ```